Legal Options In Alcohol-Related Wrecks

 Arguably, alcohol-impaired individuals know they should not get behind the wheel.
 Furthermore, inexpensive alternatives, such as an Uber, are usually available.
 Yet these individuals choose to drive anyway.
 That choice intentionally risks the health and safety of other motorists.
-As a result, a Campbell car accident attorney can usually obtain substantial compensation for alcohol-related crash victims.
+As a result, a San Jose car accident attorney can usually obtain substantial compensation for alcohol-related crash victims.

 Negligence is basically a lack of care.
 Most noncommercial drivers in California have a duty of reasonable care.
 They must avoid accidents when possible and drive defensively.
 Commercial operators, such as the aforementioned Uber drivers, usually have a higher duty of care.
 These individuals are practically insurers of safe conduct for the passengers in their vehicles.